|WELCOME TO THE WILLIE KING MEMORIAL HOME PAGE|

 King's follow up, Living In a New World, is nothing short of spectacular.
 Produced by Jim O'Neal and recorded at Easley Studio in Memphis, the album reminds the listener of Curtis Mayfield while allowing RL Burnside fans to rejoice as well.

 In addition to the two CD's on the Rooster Blues label, Willie has also four independently recorded CDs - Walkin' the Walk, Talkin' the Talk which was recorded with local Alabama bluesman "Birmingham" George Conner, and the widely acclaimed I Am The Blues.
 Jukin' At Bettie's was recorded live at Bettie's Place, a deep South rural juke joint.
 His last recording was One Love.
-Most of these CDs are available at Willie King's CD Store or can be downloaded from iTunes, Amazon and other digital distributors.
+Most of these CDs can be downloaded from iTunes, Amazon and other digital distributors.

 Top of page